 If you have never done yoga before or are returning after a long break we recommend starting here.
 There are six classes, which you attend at the same time on the same night of the week for six weeks.
 Find an Introductory Course.

 We also offer specialty classes in prenatal, Mums and bubs, and children’s yoga from toddlers to teens.
+Check out the links to the left.

-We leave shoes at the door so easy off on and shoes are plus.
+We leave shoes at the door so easy off and on shoes are plus.

-If you would like to bring your own mat that is fine but the studio is well equipped with mats and other equipment that you may require.
+If you would like to bring your own mat that is fine however the studio is well equipped with mats and other equipment that you may require.
 We suggest bringing a sarong, towel or other cloth to place over shared equipment that your face and head may contact.
 If borrowing a studio mat please wipe it down afterwards using the spray and paper towels provided.